kilometers of roads that have been contracted for design work

 Safe and reliable roads and other transport investments help reduce barriers to growth and create opportunities for people and communities.
 Investments in transportation systems advance market-based economic and social opportunities, including employment, high-return producer goods markets, low-cost consumer goods and retail markets, and improved access to public services like healthcare and schools.

-Well-maintained transportation infrastructure like roads, airports, bridges and ports also facilitates local, regional and international trade, which enables long-term economic growth and encourages private sector investment.
+Well-maintained transportation infrastructure like roads, airports, bridges, and ports also facilitates local, regional, and international trade, which enables long-term economic growth and encourages private sector investment.
 With the high cost of transport investments, MCC’s cost-benefit analysis, data-driven decision-making, and partnership with stakeholders is critical to ensure the sustainability of its work in this important sector.

 MCC works closely with its partner countries to identify the most binding constraints to economic growth and poverty reduction to determine where to invest.
-Many partner countries have prioritized transportation infrastructure, and since its founding in 2004, MCC has invested nearly $3 billion in transportation projects.
+Many partner countries have prioritized transportation infrastructure, and since its founding in 2004, MCC has invested over $3 billion in transportation projects.
 MCC is one of the leading donors in the transportation sector and is often the lead funder of road programs in our partner countries.

 - Invested in institutional strengthening for road planning and maintenance across five compacts;